 Nissan has been selling vehicles in the United States since 1960.
-However, it wasn’t until 1989 when the luxury brand Infiniti debuted in the U.S. The first models were the M30 and Q45.
-Both of these models were already being sold in Japan but under the Nissan nameplate.
+However, it wasn’t until 1989 that the luxury brand Infiniti debuted in the U.S. The first models were the M30 and Q45.
+Both of these models were already being sold in Japan, but under the Nissan nameplate.

 However, Nissan recognized the need for a luxury brand in the United States, which is why Infiniti was born.
 The two brands remain closely connected, with many of the models sharing platforms and features.
 In fact, the Nissan Skyline was the predecessor of the famous Infiniti Q50 sports car.

 What are the Common Infiniti Problems?

 When you purchase a luxury automobile, the last thing you hope will happen is the paint starts to peel.
 However, several Infiniti models have been dealing with these defects, making them less popular among discerning enthusiasts.

 You might deal with peeling paint on the 2011 QX56 models.
 It also seems to occur with the 2012 models, showing that Infiniti did nothing to correct the defect.

 2. Cracked Dashboard